Honda Logo

 When was the Honda logo created?

 The logo was first introduced in 1961, a significant year in the brand’s history.
-This year marked the company’s first win at the Isle of Man Tourist Trophy and opening a new research and development center in Saitama, Japan.
+This year marked the company’s first win at the Isle of Man Tourist Trophy and the opening of a new research and development center in Saitama, Japan.
 At that time, the famous winged logo primarily represented the brand.

 What does the Honda logo mean?